Wesley Clark: Civilian career

 Clark was chairman of the investment bank Rodman Renshaw, which filed for bankruptcy.
 The bank's questionable practices and Clark's direct role were detailed in the hit documentary film The China Hustle.

 Clark began a public speaking tour in the summer of 2000 and approached several former government officials for advice on work after life in government, including House Speaker Newt Gingrich, White House Chief of Staff Mack McLarty, and Richard Holbrooke.
-Clark took McLarty's advice to move back to Little Rock, Arkansas, and took a position with Stephens Inc, an investment firm headquartered there.
+Clark took McLarty's advice to move back to Little Rock, Arkansas, and took a position with Stephens Inc., an investment firm headquartered there.
 He took several other board positions at defense-related firms, and in March 2003 he amicably left Stephens Inc to found Wesley K. Clark & Associates.
 Clark wrote two books, Waging Modern War and Winning Modern Wars.
 He also authored forewords for a series of military biographies and a series of editorials.
-In 2021 he published academic article Hybrid Warfare and the Challenge of Cyberattacks in The Challenge to NATO: Global Security and the Atlantic Alliance.
+In 2021 he published the academic article "Hybrid Warfare and the Challenge of Cyberattacks" in The Challenge to NATO: Global Security and the Atlantic Alliance.

 Clark had amassed only about $3.1 million towards his $40 million goal by 2003, and he began considering running for public office instead of pursuing his business career.

 Clark is also a member of the Atlantic Council's board of directors.